How to Merge Two Objects in JavaScript

 Read More…

-How to get the first element of an array in JavaScript
+How to get the timezone offset in JavaScript

 Read More…

-How to find the minimum value in an array in JavaScript
+How to get the UTC date in JavaScript

 Read More…